 Do you use essential oils in cleaning?
 If your answer is no, you are missing out.
 Cleaning with essential oils is an absolutely amazing way to put your oils to use.
 Cleaning usually is not an enjoyable task for the majority, but you will love the aroma and the cleanliness that is left behind when using essential oils for cleaning.

 In a past giveaway, where many of our fans entered to win essential oil supplies, we asked them an oily question and they answered.
-We appreciate everyone's participation, be sure to join our giveaway so you can have a chance to win essential oil supplies, 4 winners each month.

 Here is the question we asked: